SREB Nursing Council to Sunset June 30

 The SREB Council on Collegiate Education for Nursing was at the forefront of major changes in nursing education over the last 70 years.
 Its origins date to shortly after SREB’s founding in 1948 by Southern governors who sought to address poverty by building the South’s capacity for professional health education.
 With a focus on nursing and nurse educator shortages, it promoted better preparation for nurses and greater diversity in the profession.
 It advocated the advancement of nurses in the profession and in the academy: first the bachelor’s degree, then the master’s degree and doctorate.

-It led the Southern region in establishing mental health nursing programs; promoted school-based nursing; sponsored surveys to gather data for making better decisions; launched an online collaborative course series to help doctoral students find courses they needed; and hosted professional development conference for our constituency.
+It led the Southern region in establishing mental health nursing programs; promoted school-based nursing; sponsored surveys to gather data for making better decisions; launched an online collaborative course series to help doctoral students find courses they needed; and hosted an annual professional development conference.

 In recent years, membership in the Council dwindled as national nursing organizations brought more programming to SREB states.
 A membership campaign and surveys of nursing deans provided insight for the Council as it considered the future.